ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 The complexities of a programming language syntax makes it very hard to manipulate text in a way that is tied to the syntax.
-Suppose for instance that, similarly to the previous example, you want to rewrite all occurences of "World" by "Universe", but _inside the OCaml strings of the program_ only.
+Suppose for instance that, similarly to the previous example, you want to rewrite all occurences of "World" by "Universe," but _inside the OCaml strings of the program_ only.
 It is quite involved and requires a good knowledge of the OCaml syntax to do so, as there are several delimiters for strings (such as `{| ...|}`) and line breaks, or comments could get in the way...